FlipsideCrypto/fsc-evm/models/doc_descriptions/general/complete_labels.md

 {% docs evm_project_name %}

-The name of the project for this address.
+The project or protocol name associated with this address

 {% enddocs %}